SarthakMishra/OpenOutreach/IMPLEMENTATION.md

 ## 8) Phase 8 — Docker / deployment adjustments

 Update `local.yml` (and/or add `compose/server/`) to run:
-- API server container: `uvicorn openoutreach_server.main:app`
+- API server container: `uvicorn api_server.main:app`
 - Optional worker container (if you split worker from API)
 - Optional Redis (if you later adopt Celery/RQ)